spike-rabbit/element/docs/components/layout-navigation/pagination.md

 ### When to use

-Generally, pagination is used if there are more than 25 items displayed in one view.
-The default number displayed will vary depending on the context.
+- When there are more than 25 items displayed in one view.

-### When pagination may not help

   Pagination should not be shown if only one page is available.

 ### Alternative

-From an UX point of view an alternative and better approach is called "Load More" pagination.
-When users scroll down to the bottom of the results page, they can consciously decide whether they want to see more results or not.
-If they want to continue browsing, they simply need to click on the button “Load More”.
-New results will either be appended under the current page or the whole page will be refreshed with new results.
+Consider using a “Load more” pattern as an alternative to classical pagination.
+This approach offers users more control by allowing them to load additional results only when they choose to.
+Instead of navigating between pages, users click a “Load more” button at the end of the current list.

 ## Design ---